-Since 2013, Frank Pergolizzi has guided the Eagles into arguably the “Golden Era” of Husson athletics as the university's Director of Athletics.
+Since 2013, Frank Pergolizzi has guided Husson to significant levels of accomplishment as the university's Director of Athletics.

-Pergolizzi ranks among the university's most prominent leaders, serving in numerous capacities since arriving in Bangor in September 2013.
-Aside from his role in Newman Gymnasium, Pergolizzi serves on the senior cabinet for the university and Husson Sports Hall of Fame committee.
-He also is active with the NAC and NCAA in matters of negotiations, reforms, enforcements and planning.
+Pergolizzi occupies an important leadership role on campus, serving in numerous capacities since arriving in Bangor in October 2013.
+Aside from his role in Newman Gymnasium, Pergolizzi serves on the Senior Cabinet for the university and the Husson Sports Hall of Fame Committee.
+He has chaired three different personnel searches for significant roles on campus.
+He also is active within the NAC as a member of the athletics directors council.

-In his short time in Bangor, Pergolizzi has placed his stamp on the program, and has positioned Husson Athletics among the Division III’s most successful in the nation, and he has also directed the Eagles into national prominence.
-Under his leadership, three varsity sports (women’s golf, women’s tennis and men’s outdoor track and field) have been added, bringing the total number to 21.
-He has witnessed Husson teams win eight total conference championships in football, men’s golf, softball, men’s basketball, field hockey, men’s soccer, women’s outdoor track and field and twice in softball.
-In the last year, a men’s diver became the first Eagle to win a single event at the NEISDA Championships, and the football program won a school-record eight games, its first ECFC championship and hosted its first NCAA playoff game.
-The field hockey team went undefeated in conference play and along with men’s soccer advanced to the national tournament.
+In his short time in Bangor, Pergolizzi has placed his stamp on the program, positioning Husson Athletics among NCAA Division III’s most successful in the nation.
+Under his leadership, three varsity sports (women’s golf, women’s tennis and men’s outdoor track and field) have been added, bringing the department's total number to 21.
+He has witnessed Husson teams win eight total conference championships in football, men’s golf, men’s basketball, field hockey, men’s soccer, women’s outdoor track and field and twice in softball.
+In the last year, a men’s diver became the first Eagle to win a single event at the NEISDA Championships.
+The football program won a school-record eight games, its first ECFC championship and hosted its first NCAA playoff game.
+The field hockey team went undefeated in conference play and along with men’s soccer and softball advanced to the national tournament.

-In 2014, Pergolizzi and Adidas organized an exclusive rights deal for the entire Eagle athletics department.
+In 2014, Pergolizzi secured an exclusive apparel deal for the entire Eagle athletics department with Adidas.

-The cumulative grade point average for Husson student-athletes has continued to improve through Pergolizzi’s tenure, reaching its highest level in more than two decades.
-Competitive successes, such as a school-record eight straight NAC men’s golf championships from 2006-13 and eight straight regular season and seven straight NAC Tournament titles for softball from 2008-15, are becoming an expectation on campus.
-Individual accomplishments have become a norm, with five Husson athletes being named to an All-America team and over 50 being named All-Conference.
+The cumulative grade point average for Husson student-athletes has continued at high levels throughout Pergolizzi’s tenure.
+Competitive successes, such as a school-record eight straight NAC men’s golf championships from 2006-13 and eight straight regular season and seven straight NAC Tournament titles for softball from 2008-15, are an expectation on campus.
+Individual accomplishments have also become the norm, with five Husson student-athletes being named to an All-America team and over 50 being named All-Conference.

-Pergolizzi has addressed numerous facility upgrades, including pressbox and stadium seating additions to O’Keefe Field, the creation of the Wadleigh Academic Center and renovations to the D. Bruce MacGregor Sports Hall of Fame Room.
+Pergolizzi has addressed numerous facility upgrades, including the creation of the Wadleigh Academic Center and the current renovations to the athletics weight room.

-A native of Bangor, Maine, Pergolizzi received a Bachelor of Arts in American Civilization from Williams College and Master of Arts in Physical Education and Sport Administration from Western Michigan University.
+A native of Brooklyn, New York, Pergolizzi received a Bachelor of Arts in American Civilization from Williams College and Master of Arts in Physical Education and Sport Administration from Western Michigan University.